KillingSpark/rustysd/redesign.md

 Initially rustysd has a set of inactive units.
 Then a command will be emulated that starts the configured target unit (default.target in most cases).
 This will trigger a recursive (and where possible parallel!) startup of all units that should be started to reach that target.

+### Fork and exec services
+The whole handling of services in rustysd as a parent-process is pretty solid.

+There is some work done in the child process before execing, which is probably not allowed directly after forking.
+The process after forking needs to only call async-signal-safe functions ([see here](http://man7.org/linux/man-pages/man7/signal-safety.7.html)).
+I am pretty sure the current implementation violates this.

+So we need to either:
+1. provide another binary that does all necessary setup + execing again
+1. have a cli flag for rustysd that tells it it is in child mode an do the necessary setup + execing again

+Either way a chain of two execs needs to happen to make sure the environment is created for the service executable like systemd defines it.